Evaluating Model Prediction Performance with Recall

 1. Disease Diagnosis Systems (Cancer Diagnosis Model)

-Missing a cancer patient can lead to severe consequences.
+Failing to detect a cancer patient can have serious consequences.

-In such models, recall is often more crucial than precision.
+In such cases, recall is often more crucial than precision.

 Low recall increases the risk of incorrectly predicting cancer patients as healthy individuals.